The-Academic-Observatory/mag-archiver/README.md

 The architecture of MAG Archiver is illustrated via the deployment and process view diagrams below.

 ### Process View
-The MAG subscription adds each new MAG release as a new Azure Blob storage containers in the user's Azure Storage account.
+The MAG subscription adds each new MAG release as a new Azure Blob storage container in the user's Azure Storage account.

 An [Azure Function App](https://azure.microsoft.com/en-us/services/functions/) runs every 10 minutes and checks to